go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `DEFAULT_CLOSE_ISSUES_VIA_COMMITS_IN_ANY_BRANCH`:  **false**: Close an issue if a commit on a non default branch marks it as closed.
 - `ENABLE_PUSH_CREATE_USER`:  **false**: Allow users to push local repositories to Gitea and have them automatically created for a user.
 - `ENABLE_PUSH_CREATE_ORG`:  **false**: Allow users to push local repositories to Gitea and have them automatically created for an org.
+- `DISABLED_REPO_UNITS`: **_empty_**: Comma separated list of globally disabled repo units.
+Allowed values: \[repo.issues, repo.ext_issues, repo.pulls, repo.wiki, repo.ext_wiki, repo.projects\]
+- `DEFAULT_REPO_UNITS`: **repo.code,repo.releases,repo.issues,repo.pulls,repo.wiki,repo.projects**: Comma separated list of default repo units.
+Allowed values: \[repo.code, repo.releases, repo.issues, repo.pulls, repo.wiki, repo.projects\].
+Note: Code and Releases can currently not be deactivated.
+If you specify default repo units you should still list them for future compatibility.
+External wiki and issue tracker can't be enabled by default as it requires additional settings.
+Disabled repo units will not be added to new repositories regardless if it is in the default list.
 - `PREFIX_ARCHIVE_FILES`: **true**: Prefix archive files by placing them in a directory named after the repository.
 - `DISABLE_MIRRORS`: **false**: Disable the creation of **new** mirrors.
 Pre-existing mirrors remain valid.
 - `DEFAULT_BRANCH`: **master**: Default branch name of all repositories.
+- `ALLOW_ADOPTION_OF_UNADOPTED_REPOSITORIES`: **false**: Allow non-admin users to adopt unadopted repositories
+- `ALLOW_DELETION_OF_UNADOPTED_REPOSITORIES`: **false**: Allow non-admin users to delete unadopted repositories

+### Repository - Editor (`repository.editor`)

+- `LINE_WRAP_EXTENSIONS`: **.txt,.md,.markdown,.mdown,.mkd,**: List of file extensions for which lines should be wrapped in the Monaco editor.
+Separate extensions with a comma.
+To line wrap files without an extension, just put a comma
+- `PREVIEWABLE_FILE_MODES`: **markdown**: Valid file modes that have a preview API associated with them, such as `api/v1/markdown`.
+Separate the values by commas.
+The preview tab in edit mode won't be displayed if the file extension doesn't match.

 ### Repository - Pull Request (`repository.pull-request`)